We are excited to share success stories and adoption updates!

 Greyhound puppy Zebby, now Sweetie, was adopted by our friend Tanya in San Diego.
 Tanya was one of the people who helped rescue her and get her to us, so Zebby’s trip from foster to forever home was a familiar one–pretty much a round trip up and back down the California coast!
 Zebby went from a once outdoor pup luckily surrendered to us, to an indoor princess luxuriating on the couch and sleeping in the human bed.
 Way to go, girl!

 Adorable galgo Spencer was adopted by Cynthia & Michelle in San Francisco, California.
 Before finding his forever home here, he had been reserved to an adoptive family in Spain, but that family was in a serious car accident and could not take him.
 So we brought him here and it all worked out for him!
 He is now the central figure of the family’s Chigalgo squad.

 Ibis, now Oafy, was adopted by Juliet and Ian, who had also adopted Denco, now Charlie, the year before.
 After a somewhat challenging start wherein Charlie did NOT like Oafy at all, they fell in love and now Charlie and Oafy are best buddies and simply can not be separated–as if Juliet would ever allow that.
 Oafy’s and Charlie’s story is a testament to how far your adopted hounds can come with a little time and kind training.

 Rayna, now Pumpkin, is a small Podenca Andaluz adopted by and living happily with Liz, Elliot, and their two daughters in Capitola, California.

 Puppy Skylar, another Podenca Ibicenca, and her forever daddy Scott hit it big with this adoption.
 Scott received a beautiful, cuddly pup that will love him for years to come, and Skylar scored a super-loving home on Vashon Island (Washington state), where she enjoys plenty of exercise and gets to go to work with dad.

-Everything turned out so well for Chai in Fortuna that we placed beautiful Marina, a Podenca Ibicenca, with Leon & Susan as well.
-Keep reading our “Adopted” stories to learn what happened next in the Fortuna household.
+Everything turned out so well for Chai in California that we placed beautiful Marina, a Podenca Ibicenca, with Leon & Susan as well.
+Keep reading our “Adopted” stories to learn what happened next in the this household.
 Luck abounds.